cemc-oper/nmc-message-client/README.md

 # nmc-message-client

-A message client for NWPC operation systems.
+A message client for NWPC operation systems using NMC monitoring platform.

 ## Installing